mlswg/mls-protocol/draft-ietf-mls-protocol.md

 of {{NAN}}), the odds of two ciphertext samples being identical is roughly 2<sup>-L/2</sup>, i.e., the birthday bound.

-The AEAD algorithms for ciphersuites defined in this document all provide this property.
-The size of the sample depends on the ciphersuite's hash function, but in all cases, the probability of collision is no more than 2<sup>-128</sup>.
+The AEAD algorithms for cipher suites defined in this document all provide this property.
+The size of the sample depends on the cipher suite's hash function, but in all cases, the probability of collision is no more than 2<sup>-128</sup>.
-Any future ciphersuite MUST use an AE1-secure AEAD algorithm.
+Any future cipher suite MUST use an AE1-secure AEAD algorithm.

 ## Confidentiality of Group Metadata